 ‘Garland lights are a classic way to create a celebratory atmosphere as night falls – a little roof of light which literally brings people closer together,’ says Coralie Claeys, Managing Director of Vincent Sheppard.

 These ‘Light My Table’ string lights can be clipped onto the sides of a table and don’t need to be fixed to anything nearby.

 9. Be playful with sculpture

-When embellishing the garden with additional decoration like a sculpture, consider its surrounding environment and the impact this may have on your chosen design and overall space.
+When embellishing the garden with additional decoration like a sculpture, consider its surrounding environment and the impact your garden decor ideas may have on your chosen design and overall space.

 10. Take tiles from inside to outside

 Incorporating decorative tiles into an outdoor scheme can create a transition from the house to the garden.
 This can be particularly effective if the same tiles are used inside and out creating a fluid line from interior to exterior.